EmmaRYoung/ZeroOrderGradDescent_SMPL/README.md

 This was created as a final project for my Advanced Optimization class in Fall 2021.
 Some images are exerpts from my final presentation slides.
 The scripts are all in Matlab because (at the time) I wasn't confident enough in python to code it in time!

+# Acknowledgements
+This project was supported in part by a DU Professional Research Opportunities for Faculty grant

+The SMPL body model: https://smpl.is.tue.mpg.de/

 # End result
 Using a constant stepsize of 1